mzini/homepage/software/hosa/index.md

 What is happening here:

-  * As a first step, HoSA performs standard Hindley Milner type inference on the supplied program.
+  * As a first step, HoSA performs standard Hindley-Milner type inference on the supplied program.

   * HoSA then specialises the types of functions to specific call-sites, resulting in a /calling-context annotated program/.
 This enables the size annotation of polymorphic